armondwelch/QualGent_Backend/README.md

 <h1>QueueForge - Job Scheduling System</h1>

 QueueForge is a tool for managing end-2-end testing across multiple devices and app versions, prioritizing job execution and reducing redundancy.
-The tool receives and queues test jobs., groups them by app_version_id, assigns jobs to available agents based on device availability and target, and tracks job and run statuses with retries for failed jobs.
+The tool receives and queues test jobs, groups them by app_version_id, assigns jobs to available agents based on device availability and target, and tracks job and run statuses with retries for failed jobs.
+Integrations with browserstack, docker android, and ios simulators.

 <h1>Features:</h1>